Pbb-land/Rebuttal_Response/response_r1.md

 ### **R1-Q1.
 The use of SelfRecon in data preparation stage.**
 As stated in L254, we used SelfRecon meshes instead of SMPL in NeuralBody for a fair comparison.
 Thus this comparison is apple-to-apple.
 Moreover, we outperform NeuralBody when both use Selfrecon meshes.
 We will add the data preparation time in the revised version.
 As reported in All-Q1, we have done an additional experiment on the ZjuMocap dataset to evaluate our method without SelfRecon meshes.
 The results show that we outperform NeuralBody and AnimatableNeRF when using SMPL meshes.
 This performance gain is mainly caused by other modules of our method:
-- Surface relative representation for aggregating inter-frame information
+- Surface-relative representation for aggregating inter-frame information
 - Multi-resolution hash encoding for speed-up training
 - Removing the direction $d$ from NeRF's input in monocular cases to eliminate the gap of inputs between training and testing
 ### **R1-Q2.
 Comparison to SelRecon(Volumetric rendering v.s.
 Mesh-based rendering).**